boundlessgeo/QGIS-Documentation/source/docs/user_manual/auth_system/auth_workflows.rst

 by issuing a GetCapabilities request), the OAuth2 authorization grant flow dance begins:

-#. the client is redirected to the authorization server asking for an authorization code request
+#. the client is redirected to the authorization server asking for an
+   authorization code request;
-#. the authorization server asks the resource owner to log in and authorize the request (this happens inside a web browser)
+#. the authorization server asks the resource owner to log in and authorize
+   the request (this happens inside a web browser);
-#. if the resource owner authorizes the request, the client receives the authorization code
+#. if the resource owner authorizes the request, the client receives the
+   authorization code;
-#. the client exchange the authorization code with an access token calling the authorization server
+#. the client exchange the authorization code with an access token calling
+   the authorization server;
-#. finally the client has an access token that can use to call the resource server API
+#. finally the client has an access token that can use to call the resource
+   server API.

 .. _figure_auth_oauth2_authorization_code_gf: